Kazuchika Okada: Don Callis Family (2025–present)

+On the March 4, 2026 episode of Dynamite, Okada would become a double champion again, winning the AEW World Trios Championship with Kyle Fletcher and Mark Davis by defeating Jet Set Rodeo ("Hangman" Adam Page, "Speedball" Mike Bailey, and "The Jet" Kevin Knight).
+They would only hold the Trios title for 11 days, losing it to Místico and JetSpeed at Revolution on March 15.
+On April 12 at Dynasty, tensions continued to rise between Okada and Takeshita as the two teamed in a losing effort against The Young Bucks, where Takeshita allowed The Young Bucks to hit the Meltzer Driver on Okada to win the match.
+At Double or Nothing on May 24, Okada lost the International Championship to Takeshita, ending his reign at 316 days.
+Okada regained the title at All In on 30 August, defeating Takeshita and the champion Kyle Fletcher in a three-way match.
+On September 26 at All Out, Okada retaind his title against Tommaso Ciampa.

-Return to NJPW (2025–present)
+Return to NJPW (2025–2026)

-On November 8, 2025, Okada made his surprise return to New Japan Pro-Wrestling (NJPW) as a heel, flanked by Gedo, where he confronted Hiroshi Tanahashi and was confirmed to be Tanahashi's opponent in his retirement match at Wrestle Kingdom 20.
+On November 8, 2025, Okada made his surprise return to NJPW as a heel, flanked by Gedo, where he confronted Hiroshi Tanahashi and was confirmed to be Tanahashi's opponent in his retirement match at Wrestle Kingdom 20.
+At the event on January 4, 2026, he defeated Tanahashi, ending their 18-year rivalry.

 Other media

 Along with fellow NJPW wrestler Shinsuke Nakamura, Okada is featured in the Japanese music video for Pharrell Williams' song Happy, released in May 2014.
 In 2015, Okada voiced a character in the World Trigger anime series.
 The following year, he voiced a character in another anime, Future Card Buddy Fight 100.
 Okada, along with fellow NJPW wrestlers Hiroshi Tanahashi, Hiroyoshi Tenzan, Satoshi Kojima, Tetsuya Naito and Toru Yano, appears as a member of the gang Justis in the 2016 video game Yakuza 6: The Song of Life.
 In January 2017, it was announced that the Tekken 7: Fated Retribution video game would feature Okada's in-ring costume as an alternate outfit for the character King.
 When equipped, King performs Okada's finishing maneuver, the Rainmaker, as his "Rage Art" move.
 The Okada-geared King was featured on the September 12, 2017 episode of WWE's 205 Live program.
 Okada also appears as a wrestler in the 2017 NJPW-licensed video game Fire Pro Wrestling World.

 Okada played rhythm guitar on several tracks on The High Crusade's extended play Main Statement, which was released on January 20, 2020.